MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ms.localizationpriority: medium
 recommendations: false
-description: "Provides Office admins with an overview of how Microsoft Teams is automatically installed with Microsoft 365 Apps." ms.date: 03/01/2023
+description: "Provides Office admins with an overview of how Microsoft Teams is automatically installed with Microsoft 365 Apps." ms.date: 09/26/2023
 ---

 # Deploy Microsoft Teams with Microsoft 365 Apps

 In the past, Microsoft Teams was a separate installation from Microsoft 365 Apps.
-But starting with Version 1902, Teams is included as part of ***new*** installations of Microsoft 365 Apps.
-If Teams is already installed on the device, no changes are made to that installation of Teams.
+But starting with Version 1902, Teams was included as part of ***new*** installations of Microsoft 365 Apps.
+If Teams was already installed on the device, no changes were made to that installation of Teams.

-Teams is also being added to ***existing*** installations of Microsoft 365 Apps on devices running Windows.
-For more information about when that occurs, see [What about existing installations of Microsoft 365 Apps?](#what-about-existing-installations-of-microsoft-365-apps).
+In late August, the new Teams began installing with ***new*** and ***existing*** installations of Microsoft 365 Apps on Windows.
+Users can opt to try the new Teams using the "Try the new Teams" toggle switch in classic Teams or, admins can [bulk deploy the new Microsoft Teams client](/MicrosoftTeams/new-teams-bulk-install-client).

 > [!NOTE]
 > To complete the installation of Teams on new or existing installations of Microsoft 365 Apps, either restart the device or have the user log off and log back on.
+If the classic Teams app is already installed, the Microsoft 365 Apps deployment will install new Teams alongside classic Teams on the device.
+The classic Teams installation will not change.

 If Skype for Business is already installed on the device, Skype for Business won't be removed and will continue to function as before.
 Skype for Business will continue to be installed with new installations of Microsoft 365 Apps, unless you configure your installation to exclude it.

-You don't have to wait if you're ready now to deploy Teams to the users in your organization.
-You can deploy Teams for your users by [following these instructions](/MicrosoftTeams/msi-deployment) or you can have your users install Teams for themselves from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads).

 We also have the steps you can take to exclude Teams from [new](#how-to-exclude-microsoft-teams-from-new-installations-of-microsoft-365-apps) or [existing](#what-about-existing-installations-of-microsoft-365-apps) installations of Microsoft 365 Apps if your organization isn't ready to deploy Teams.